artefactual/archivematica-docs/user-manual/ingest/ingest.rst

       SIP information page

 #.
-Add metadata as desired and save it by clicking the Create button at the bottom
+Add metadata as desired and save it by clicking the Create button at the
-   of the screen.
-Hovering over a field will activate tooltips that define the Dublin Core element and provide a link to `ISO 15836 Dublin Core Metadata Element Set <http://dublincore.org/documents/dces/>`_.
+   bottom of the screen.
+Hovering over a field will activate tooltips that define the Dublin Core element and provide a link to `ISO 15836 Dublin Core Metadata Element Set`_.
+Note that you can only add metadata at the aggregate level when using the template - that is, the metadata will be applied to each object in the SIP.
+If you would like to add metadata to a digital object, you must :ref:`Import metadata via CSV
-   Note that you can only add metadata at the aggregate level when using the template
+   <import-metadata>` or add the metadata once the object has been uploaded to
-   - that is, the metadata will be applied to each object in the SIP.
-If you would like to add metadata to a digital object, you must :ref:`Import metadata via CSV <import-metadata>` or add the metadata once the object has been uploaded to your access system.
+   your access system.

    .. figure:: images/Metadataform1.*
       :align: center